RedjonPrengzi/personalProjects/README.md

 Projects
 Here are some of the projects you can find in this repository:

+Todo App
-Todo App: A simple todo app built using React and Redux.
+A simple todo app built using Java Swing.

+Calculator
-Calculator: A basic calculator built using Java Swing to practice GUI development.
+A basic calculator built using Java Swing to practice GUI development.
 In the future, I plan to add more functionalities, such as a converter between basic units (kg to gram and so on).

+CalculatorJS
+A simple calculator app built with HTML, CSS, and JavaScript.

+To-Do List App
+A web-based to-do list app built using HTML, CSS, and JavaScript.

+Login Page
+A simple login page built with HTML, CSS, and JavaScript.
+It features a parallax effect and a form that captures user data.

 Contributing
 If you are interested in contributing to any of the projects in this repository, please contact me to learn about the guidelines and rules for contributing.